20 Helpful English Shopping Vocabulary Words and How to Use Them

 All of these things mean the same thing: your new sofa was a bargain!

 Sometimes, I will see the exact same box of strawberries in both supermarkets, but they’re different prices.
-At Safeway the box of strawberries costs $2.50 but at Whole Foods the same box of strawberries costs $4.
+At Safeway, the box of strawberries costs $2.50.
+But at Whole Foods, the same box costs $4.

 Sometimes, your strawberries are overpriced.
 Other times, they’re really overpriced. $10 for strawberries?!?
 Wow!

 You can also use “rip off” as a verb.
-If a person makes you pay too much for something, you can say that person ripped you off.
-For example:
+If someone makes you pay too much for something, you can say that person ripped you off.